+David J. Chiusano

+Notary Public, State of New York

+No. 01CH5032146

+Qualified in Schenester's County

-David J. Chiusano Notary Public, State of New York No. 01CH5032146 Qualified in Schenectady County Commission Expires August 22, 20
+Qualified in Schenectady County Commission Expires August 22, 20

 SCHEDULE "A" PROPERTY DESCRIPTION

 ALL THAT TRACT OR PARCEL OF LAND situate in the Town of Catlin, County of Chemung and State of New York, bounded and described as follows: